lekhoni/u.lekhoni.com/pytorch101/visualizenet.md

 model_graph = draw_graph(net, input_size=(10,), expand_nested=True)
 model_graph.visual_graph
 ```

 Note than we are supplying `input_size` which is `10` for our current network.
-We should have a network visual graph like below:
+If we run the above code in a jupyter notebook we should have a network visual graph like below:

 ![Network graph](images/visual_graph.png "Network graph")